tinegachris/tinegachris/README.md

 # Hi there 👋

-This is Chris.
 I am an EEE student 👨‍🎓 into electronics and design ⚡🔌.
 Here is where I bring source control into the stuff I do 👨‍🔬.

 - 🔭 I’m currently working on an automated water metering and management system for my final year project.